 So, we’ve constructed a CNN model to recognize facial expressions of human beings.
-As mentioned before, model got 57% accuracy on test set.
-That can be acceptable because winner of kaggle challenge got 34% accuracy.
+Model produces 57% accuracy on test set.
+That can be acceptable because winner of kaggle challenge has got 34% accuracy.

 Processing detected faces instead of the entire image would increase accuracy.
 That’s a little trick.
 I crop the faces manually before running network.

 The entire code of the project is pushed on GitHub.
 Also, you might want to apply transfer learning and use pre-trained weights.
 Pre-trained weights and pre-constructed network structure are pushed on GitHub, too.